 On the final climb, I started to parallel the cog railway leading to the summit (there’s also a road leading up).
 It’s tradition for thru hikers to moon the passing cogs.
 I came to the railway crossing just as a few cogs were going down and well, I’ll leave it up to your imagination whether I stuck with tradition.
 Let’s just say that a dress makes a lot of things easier.

 Finally at the summit by 2 pm (and only 13.5 miles done by this point), I got to join the rest of the tourists waiting in line to take a summit picture.
 It seemed so ridiculous that 1, there was a line and 2, what significance does such a photo hold if all you did to get up the mountain is sit in a motor vehicle?
 I guess I’m a bit biased but I can also be very proud of my summit photo.
 I earned every inch of that 6288′.

 I went to the cafe for some snacks, where I met 2 SOBOs, Yak and Scrinch.
-We talked trail while I inhaled a chile dog… it tasted amazing.
-Just as they set off, Toe Jam got to the top, giving me an excuse to hang out some more.
+We talked trail while I inhaled a chili dog… it tasted amazing.
+Just as they set off, Toe Jam arrived, giving me an excuse to hang out some more.
 He knew the 2 SOBOs I had just met so we decided to try to hike another 6 miles to where they planned to stay.

 The rest of the day was pretty cruisey.
 The ridge on the southern side of the mountain was much easier, with some flat sections and real trail for a spell.
 The weather continued to be so nice, warm and clear.
 It’s not often that this ridgeline can be enjoyed in a dress with no layers.
 It was downright hot today, with temps in the 70s.
 The valley was experiencing a heat warning, with heat indexes approaching triple digits.
 It’s so crazy that it’s as hot and humid here as it is in Miami.